Welcome

 Social activities

 During the hackathon, we will have light-hearted fun and games!
-Special edition nf-core rubber ducks are up for grabs for the winners!
+Special edition nf-core rubber ducks and other special prizes are up for grabs for the winners!

 In person: